 CGEE and the Center for Learning and Accessible Student Services (CLASS) work closely with students with disabilities to assist them in ensuring that reasonable accommodations are made while studying off-campus.
-Nevertheless, students are responsible for requesting accommodations within a reasonable time frame prior to departure, ideally as early as program selection.
+Nevertheless, students are responsible for requesting accommodations as far ahead of departure as possible, ideally as early as program selection.
+Some accommodations cannot be effectively arranged if requested on short notice.

-In addition, students should be prepared for the fact that disability may be culturally defined.
+In addition, students should be prepared for the fact that disability is culturally defined differently around the world.
 Attitudes toward disability and levels of accessibility can vary greatly from country to country.
 The Americans with Disabilities Act mandates equal access to university-sponsored programs and services to students with disabilities.
 However, providing access by US standards can present unique challenges in international settings.
-The expectation on the part of US students and institutions is that reasonable accommodations will be made.
+The expectation on the part of US students and US institutions is that reasonable accommodations will be made.
 Depending on the country and culture, there may be different ways to define accessibility and different expectations in terms of accommodations that can or should be made.
+To start exploring accommodations for off-campus study, Schedule an Appointment with CLASS.